New minimally invasive therapeutic options

 - Complex PCI is defined as a PCI treatment developed to treat people who have complex blockages, complex arteries or those for whom bypass surgery is not recommended.

 - Recent advancements in PCI have given doctors tools and techniques to be able to successfully treat more people considered to have complex coronary artery disease, or high risk, than ever before.

 - This even includes people still having symptoms after being treated for CAD and people who have been told there are no other options besides medication.

 What is complex coronary artery disease (CAD)?

-A complex CAD patient will exhibit an abnormal blockage or other interventional complication that a cardiologist cannot easily manage.
+It means there is an abnormal blockage or other complication that a cardiologist cannot easily manage.

-You may want to seek a referral for a percutaneous coronary intervention (PCI) specialist to find the right treatment choice for you.
+You may want to get a referral to a PCI specialist to find the right treatment choice for you.

-Coronary artery bypass surgery (CABG), or heart bypass, requires open-heart surgery.
-During surgery, arteries or veins are taken from another part of the body and used to reroute blood around blocked heart arteries.
+Heart bypass, or coronary artery bypass surgery (CABG), is open-heart surgery.
+During the procedure, arteries or veins are taken from another part of the body and used to reroute blood around blocked heart arteries

-Coronary artery disease (CAD) may be managed with a mixture of lifestyle changes, exercise, diet, and medical treatment.
-There are medications that are given to relieve chest pain due to blockages, but do not treat the blockage itself.
+Coronary artery disease may be managed with a combination of lifestyle changes, exercise, diet, and medical treatment.
+There are medications that can help with chest pain due to a blockage, but they do not treat the blockage itself.
 Your doctor may prescribe a number of medications (aspirin, beta-blockers, cholesterol medications, etc.) to thin your blood and to help prevent blockages.
 You could also be prescribed an anti-anginal to treat chronic chest pain, such as Ranolazine.
 Ask your doctor if a prescription medication to treat angina, or chest pain, that keeps coming back is right for you or if you could be a candidate for PCI.